adamhammes/old-site/blog/_posts/2015-01-07-oven-baked-fajitas.md

 ![](http://i.imgur.com/5tJHCog.jpg)

-I'm a big fan of fajitas, but not so much cooking them.
+I'm a big fan of fajitas, but have never enjoyed the hassle of cooking them.
-My mom emailed me this recipe for baking fajitas, so I tried them out.
+Naturally I was excited to find this recipe for baked fajitas.

 <!--more-->